dotnet/csharplang/proposals/lambda-method-group-defaults.md

                        // and synthesized delegate b'.
 We won't do implicit conversion
 ```

-Similarly, there is of course compatibility with named delegates that have default parameters as well:
+Similarly, there is of course compatibility with named delegates that already support default and `params` parameters.
 ```csharp
 int D(int a = 1) {
   return a;